STEPH-5/alx-system_engineering-devops/0x02-shell_redirections/README.md

 14-findthatword:The purpose of this script is to search for lines in the file /etc/passwd that contain the pattern "root" and display those lines.
 15-countthatword:The purpose of this script is to search for lines in the file /etc/passwd that contain the pattern "bin" and count the number of such lines.
 16-whatsnext:The purpose of this script is to search for lines in the file /etc/passwd that contain the pattern "root" and display those lines along with the 3 lines that follow them
 17-hidethisword:The purpose of this script is to search for lines in the file /etc/passwd that do not contain the pattern "bin" and display those lines.
+ 18-letteronly:The purpose of this script is to search for lines in the file /etc/ssh/sshd_config that start with a letter.